hello-yall/hello-yall.github.io/about.md

 **Interests:** Music, 20th-century history, cars, and Scotland

+**Oh!
+You meant CAREER interests:** The work I've enjoyed the most comprises the categories of metadata, cataloging, scholarly communications, and digital libraries.

 **Favorite colors:** Pink, red, and **black**.

 **Favorite shows:** King of the Hill, Rick and Morty, and Laverne and Shirley